 Now we can paint some values with a brighter color.
 The texture in the custom brush gives the painting a nice classic look.

-It's always good to work with many layers because if you make a mistake, you can correct it fast and easily.
+It's always good to work with many layers because if you make a mistake, you can correct it quickly and easily.

 Now create a new layer and target this to the character-color layer.
 This has the same effect as the Lock Transparent Pixels button.